-When a developer or, an agency, for that matter, start a new project, there are a few things that they need to keep in mind.
+When a developer or, an agency, for that matter, starts a new project, there are a few things that they need to keep in mind.
 One of them obviously is the budget.

 The budget is more or less what defines the scope of work.
 All initial planning with the client revolves around it.

 Then there is the timeframe in which everything needs to fit.
-Once these three are set, the project manager will create the plan for action.
+Once these three are set, the project manager will create a plan for action.

 Let’s break down the main steps that will clearly outline what goes into developing a custom WordPress theme.

 Why Is A Custom WordPress Theme Better for Your Business?

 When you have a website, it is important to be careful with modifications.
 The wrong change could end up ruining your site and leave no way for anyone else in the world (besides yourself) to fix what was done incorrectly.
 This could mean losing all work spent on designing that specific layout!
 Premium themes are especially vulnerable to this type of problem because they are often difficult to modify without causing errors.

 Even a small change could break the code and render the theme unusable.
 If you are not careful, you could easily end up ruining your website and losing all of your hard work.
 So, when it comes to modifying premium themes, it is important to be very careful and be sure that you know what you are doing.
 Otherwise, you could end up causing irreparable damage to your site.

 Before opening an HTML or PHP tag, you need to answer a long list of questions about your website’s goals, content, and target audience.
 A custom WordPress theme developer will then get down to actual coding after conducting detailed research and understanding your key business needs.